 One school did a project on earthquakes and researched and designed furniture that would stay intact during an earthquake.
-Another school did a project to link in with the 2016 Rio Olympics where they studied and designed artifacts from Rio.
+Another school did a project to link in with the 2016 Rio Olympics where they studied and designed artefacts from Rio.
 Yet another school used the Makers Empire program to design logos and stamps for a small businesses/entrepreneurship project.

 Introducing 3D printing into regional schools – the challenges